-Requesting Academic Accommodations
+Requesting Academic & Housing Accommodations

 The purpose of registering with the Disability Resource Center (DRC) is to ensure equal access to opportunities for success in your college experience at SU by making sure that reasonable accommodations are determined and implemented appropriately.
-Requesting accommodations through our office ensures that you will be able to access your courses, textbooks, and assignments so that you have the same opportunity to succeed as any other student.

-While students can register with the DRC at any time, incoming first-year and transfer students are encouraged to register the semester prior to their first semester at SU.
+While students can request accommodations through the DRC at any time, incoming first-year and transfer students are encouraged to register/request accommodations the semester before their first semester at SU.Once you have been admitted and commit to Salisbury University ( by submitting your deposit), you can initiate the process for requesting accommodations/services through the DRC.
 Please be aware that accommodations are not retroactive.
 Students scheduling appointments at the beginning of the Fall or Spring semesters(s) can anticipate increased wait times for initial intake appointments.

 Who do we serve?